Stability Analysis of Planar Probabilistic Piecewise Constant Derivative Systems: Analyzing Convergence of Weighted Discrete-time Markov Chains

-Here we provide a necessary and sufficient condition for analyzing absolute convergence of a WDTMC.
-We begin with the following theorem which states that for any finite path $\Path\in\fpath{\wdtmc}$, we can get one simple path and a set of simple cycles such that their total weight equals the weight of $\Path$.
+Here we provide a necessary and sufficient condition for analyzing absolute convergence of a $\wdtmc$.
+We begin with the following proposition (proved in the Appendix) which states that for any finite path $\Path\in\fpath{\calMw}$, we can get one simple path and a set of simple cycles such that their total weight equals the weight of $\Path$.